-The University has two main libraries (one on the Loma Linda campus and one on the La Sierra campus), and one branch library (located in the School of Dentistry, on the Loma Linda campus).
+The University has two main libraries (one on the Loma Linda campus and one on the La Sierra campus).
 The joint holdings are as follows:

-Books, bound periodicals, audiovisual materials 595,358 Current periodical subscriptions 3,985
+Books, bound periodicals, audiovisual materials

+Current periodical subscriptions

+652,723

+4,270

 Bus service is provided on schedule each weekday between the two campus libraries so that students and faculty can have access to both libraries.
 Immediate information can be obtained and lending arrangements made by telephone or mail.